 7. Read and share the Justice for Rodney Reed blog.
 Rodney’s friend, Caitlin Adams, wrote beautiful stories about her visits with Rodney before she passed.

 8. Get involved with Texas activists who are fighting for Rodney’s freedom.
-E-mail the Austin chapter of Campaign to End the Death Penalty at firstname.lastname@example.org for more information.
+E-mail the Free Rodney Reed Campaign at firstname.lastname@example.org for more information.
 Check the Upcoming Events page for actions to get involved with.

 9. Send Rodney a letter or card to show him he has support on the outside.
 You can send a letter to this address: